 Reading is an essential life skill that is key to children accessing many areas of the world around them.
-We place high importance on developing reading skills to enable children to access and discover the world around them.
-We are proud to provide a reading rich environment for all pupils where children can enjoy texts shared as a whole class, group reads, reading individually, reading for pleasure and more.
-Children are encouraged to read at home regularly and can choose books of interest from our collection of 'gold star' reads.
-For early reading, we provide quality teaching of phonics.
-This involves daily phonics sessions underpinned by the 'Little Wandle' phonics scheme.
-Our phonics scheme allows us to match reading books with the sounds children are learning and the phases they are secure in, promoting fluent, confident readers.
+From entering school, we place high importance on developing reading skills to enable children to access and discover the world around them.
+We are proud to provide a reading rich environment for all pupils where children can enjoy texts shared as a whole class, by reading in groups, reading individually, reading for pleasure and reading across the curriculum.
+Children are encouraged to read at home regularly and can choose books of interest from our large collection of texts.
+For phonics and those in the early stages of reading, we provide the stepping stones for early reading through the quality teaching of phonics.
+This involves daily phonics sessions underpinned by the 'Letters and Sounds' scheme.
+We also closely match reading books with the sounds children are learning and make use of the online reading scheme, Bug Club.